tobyweston/java8_course_companion/manuscript/part1/02_lambdas_in_depth/07_invocation_and_bytecode.md

           throws java.lang.InterruptedException

-Once created, the constructor is called using `invokespecial`.
+Once created, the constructor is called using `invokespecial` on line 9.
 This opcode is used to call constructor methods, private methods and accessible methods of a super class.
 You might notice the method descriptor includes a reference to `Example1`.
 All anonymous class instances have this implicit reference to the parent class.

-The next step uses 'invokestatic' to call our `waitFor` method passing in the anonymous class. `invokestatic` is used to call static methods and is very fast as it can direct dial a method rather than figure out which to call as would be the case in an object hierarchy.
+The next step uses 'invokestatic' to call our `waitFor` method passing in the anonymous class on line 10. `invokestatic` is used to call static methods and is very fast as it can direct dial a method rather than figure out which to call as would be the case in an object hierarchy.

 ### Example 2

 Example 2 is another anonymous class but this time it closes over the `server` variable.
 It's an old style closure.

+    public class Example2 {
+        // anonymous class (closure)
+        void example() throws InterruptedException {
+            Server server = new HttpServer();
+            waitFor(new Condition() {
+                @Override
+                public Boolean isSatisfied() {
+                    return !server.isRunning();
+                }
+            });
+        }
+    }

-The bytecode is similar to the previous except that an instance of the `Server` class is new'ed up and it's constructor called.
-The instance of the anonymous class `$1` is still constructed ut this time it takes the instance of `Server` as an argument as well as the instance of the calling class.
+The bytecode is similar to the previous except that an instance of the `Server` class is newed up (at line 3.) and it's constructor called at line 5.
+The instance of the anonymous class `$1` is still constructed with `invokespecial` (at line 11.) but this time it takes the instance of `Server` as an argument as well as the instance of the calling class.

 To close over the `server` variable, it's passed directly into the anonymous class.

+{lang="java", line-numbers="on"}
+      void example() throws java.lang.InterruptedException;
+        Code:
+           0: new           #2      // class Server$HttpServer
+           3: dup
+           4: invokespecial #3      // Method Server$HttpServer."<init>":()V
+           7: astore_1
+           8: new           #4      // class Example2$1
+          11: dup
+          12: aload_0
+          13: aload_1
+          14: invokespecial #5      // Method Example2$1."<init>":(LExample2;LServer;)V
+          17: invokestatic  #6      // Method WaitFor.waitFor:(LCondition;)V
+          20: return

 ### Example 3